 A periorbital hematoma, as black as the ink on Mr. Mulder's note, dominated the right side of her face.
 Thankfully, there was no actual trauma to the eyeball itself.
 The bruises would heal in a week's time, with no lasting damage.

 If her father or Bill Jr. were to see her like this, they would overreact for certain.
-Unfortunately, taking a bath and changing her clothes was not an option, as she had no clean garments to change into, nor was there a bathtub anywhere in the cabin.
+Unfortunately, taking a bath and changing her clothes was not an option, as she had no clean garments to change into, nor did there appear to be a bathtub anywhere in the cabin.
 Mr. Mulder evidently washed up outside, possibly beneath the eaves of his roof when it rained, alongside his dinner dishes.

 She filled the basin with hot water from the kettle and did her best to scrub the blood and grime from her face, neck, and décolletage with soap and cloth.
 She daubed at her hairline and brow carefully so as not to reopen the wound there.
 After several minutes, she felt satisfied that she was as clean as she was going to get under the circumstances, so began to work on her hair.